fieldenms/sysad-2022/README.md

     - `mvn install:install-file -Dfile=tg-application-archetype-1.4.6-SNAPSHOT.jar -DpomFile=pom.xml`

 2. Update local archetype catalog: `mvn archetype:update-local-catalog`
-3. Generate the project structure.
-This can be done from any directory you want.
-Directory `airport` will be generated.
+3. Now we need to generate the project structure.
+This should be done from **another directory** (NOT from `tg-archetype` and NOT from this cloned repository).
+So simply go create a new directory somewhere like `Desktop/system-analysis` and run the following command inside it.
+A new directory `airport` will be generated upon running this command.

 For Linux and macOS:
 ```